What are the job opportunities in the USA for foreigners?

 • Culture understanding

-• Everywhere in the USA where there are people of the same citizenship/language as yours, you will find services in this language
+• Everywhere in the USA where there are people of the same citizenship/language as yours, you will find services in this language.

 Because clients with your citizenship/culture/language are here!
 They need assistance in their language or services.
-It can be schoolsteachers (parents want their children to conserve the language), accountants for foreign entrepreneurs (with double skills accounting in your country, and in the US), lawyers (with double bar to deal with investors/international entrepreneurs), real estates (double languages, double skills) for people who arrive and have no idea how to deal to find a house, church (different religion and culture), even public services (you will find public services like DMV which offer services in Spanish), etc.
+It can be schoolsteachers (parents want their children to conserve the language), accountants for foreign entrepreneurs (with double skills accounting in your country and the US), lawyers (with double bar to deal with investors/international entrepreneurs), real estates (double languages, double skills) for people who arrive and have no idea how to deal to find a house, church (different religion and culture), even public services (you will find public services like DMV which offer services in Spanish), etc.

-• It can also be the case the company wants to cultivate a brand image
+• It can also be the case the company wants to cultivate a brand image.

 How is your culture famous in the US?

-• Also, you can serve your own country from the USA
+• Also, you can serve your own country from the USA.

 The difficulty of the company to hire in local